-- Website analytics indicated a 50% increase in visits and views. - ECAC wrote and disseminated a white paper on a topic determined by the membership (home visiting, developmental screening, early intervention and inclusion etc.). - A toolkit has been designed and disseminated to all early childhood education small businesses in collaboration with NYS partners. - Plan has been implemented to share resources with underrepresented and vulnerable populations via website and other communication vehicles.
+[ and mo del cross-functional - Website analytics indicated a 50% - Website analytics indicated approad ch. increase in visits and views. a 75% increase in visits and - Website e was updated.
+New - ECAC wrote and disseminated a views. materia Is were developed as needed white paper on a topic - Outreach plan has been to supp ort workgroup products. determined by the membership executed and resources - Recomm nendations were submitted (home visiting, developmental have been shared with to the G overnor's Office. screening, early intervention and underrepresented and - Busines s leaders were added to the inclusion etc.). vulnerable populations.
+ECAC ar nd plan summit. - A toolkit has been designed and - ECAC wrote and - ECAC w rote and disseminated a disseminated to all early disseminated policy brief paper o n equity in a mixed-delivery childhood education small and recommendations system. businesses in collaboration with building on the white paper - Outread ch plan was made to share NYS partners. developed and disseminated resource es with underrepresented - Plan has been implemented to in year two. and vulr nerable populations. share resources with underrepresented and vulnerable populations via website and other communication vehicles.